syntasso/workshop/installing-a-promise/README.md

 ```
 <br/>

-Verify that the Jenkins operator is now installed.
+Verify that your `worker` cluster has the Jenkins Operator to be able to create Jenkins instances.
 ```bash
 kubectl --context kind-worker --namespace default get pods
 ```